 Bitcoin opened at $9224 on Sunday, but has since suffered a rocky start to the day – diving to $9071 at 8:50 am.
 But that decline was a drop in the water compared to the nosedive to $8268 when it emerged that Lloyds Bank could ban customers from purchasing Bitcoin using its credit cards.

-The virtual currency, which is the largest of its kind by market share, opened at $8827 on Saturday.
+Bitcoin, which is the largest virtual currency by market share, opened at $8827 on Saturday.
 It quickly climbed to $8897 at 9 am GMT, only to even out at $8844 at 10 am GMT – with some experts predicting that it will cross the $9000 mark by the end of the day.

 And that was the case.
 At 1 pm GMT, Bitcoin hit $9010.
 It later rose to $9435, before dropping to $9053 at close of play.